-The special comment (/) tells OCamldoc to discard elements placed after this comment, up to the end of the current class, class type, module or module type.
+The special comment (/) tells OCamldoc to discard elements placed after this comment, up to the end of the current class, class type, module or module type, or up to the next stop comment.
 For instance:

 '''

 class type foo =

 object

 ( comment for method m )

 method m : string

-(/)

 ( This method won't appear in the documentation )

 method bar : int

 end

-( This value appears in the documentation, since the Stop special comment

-in the class does not affect the parent module of the class.)

-val foo : string
+( This value appears in the documentation, since the Stop special comment in the class does not affect the parent module of the class.) val foo : string '''

+'''

 (/)

 ( The value bar does not appear in the documentation.)

 val bar : string

+(/)

-( The type t does not appear either. )
+( The type t appears since in the documentation since the previous stop comment

+toggled off the "no documentation mode". )

 type t = string

 '''